 Similar topology is used in base cases for PPA Studies for transmission projects and System Impact Studies.
 Both types of studies include projects in the Planned status in their base cases.
 However, projects with a nearly completed PPA Study and that have an impact on a study area are also considered in the base case.

-Section 2.3 of Schedule 22 of the OATT states that base cases for generation interconnection Feasibility and System Impact Studies shall include all generation projects and transmission projects, including merchant transmission projects that are proposed for the New England Transmission System for which a transmission expansion plan has been submitted and approved by the ISO.
+Schedule 22, Section 2.3, of the OATT states that base cases for generation interconnection Feasibility and System Impact Studies shall include all generation projects and transmission projects, including merchant transmission projects, that are proposed for the New England Transmission System for which a transmission expansion plan has been submitted and approved by the ISO.
 This provision has been interpreted that a project is approved when it is approved under Section I.3.9 of the Tariff.

-Sections 6.2 and 7.3 of Schedule 22 of the OATT further state that on the date the Interconnection Study is commenced, the base cases for generation interconnection studies shall also include generators that have a pending earlier-queued Interconnection Request to interconnect to the New England Transmission System or are directly interconnected to the New England Transmission System.
+Schedule 22, Sections 6.2 and 7.3, of the OATT further state that on the date the Interconnection Study is commenced, the base cases for generation interconnection studies shall also include generators that have a pending earlier-queued Interconnection Request to interconnect to the New England Transmission System or are directly interconnected to the New England Transmission System.

 Coordinating Ongoing Studies

 At any point in time there are numerous active studies of the New England transmission system.
 The New England planning process requires study teams to communicate with other study teams to ascertain if the different teams have identified issues which may be addressed, in whole or in part, by a common solution, or if changes to the transmission system are being proposed that might impact their study.
-It is appropriate for a Needs Assessment, a Solutions Study or a Generator Interconnection Study to consider relevant projects that have nearly completed their PPA analyses.
+It is appropriate for a transmission Needs Assessment, a transmission Solutions Study or a Generator Interconnection Study to consider relevant projects that have nearly completed their PPA analyses.

 For example, a study of New Hampshire might consider a 345 kV line from New Hampshire to Boston that is a preferred solution in a Solutions Study of the Boston area, or, when issues in both areas are considered, may suggest a benefit of modifying a solution that has already progressed to the Proposed or the Planned stage.

 Base Case Sensitivities

 Often in transmission planning studies, there is uncertainty surrounding the inclusion of a resource, a transmission facility, or a large new load in the base case for a study.
 These uncertainties are handled by doing sensitivity analysis to determine the impact the inclusion or exclusion of a particular resource, transmission project or load has on the study results.

-Sensitivity studies are done to determine the impact of changes that are somewhat likely to occur within the planning horizon and may influence the magnitude of the need or the choice of the solution.
-Typically, stakeholder input is solicited at PAC meetings in determining the manner in which sensitivity results are factored into studies.
-Examples are resources that may be retired or added, and transmission projects that may be added, modified, or delayed.
+For Needs Assessments and Solution Studies, sensitivity studies may be done to determine the impact of changes that are somewhat likely to occur within the planning horizon and may influence the magnitude of the need or the choice of the solution.
+Typically, stakeholder input is solicited at Planning Advisory Committee (PAC) meetings in determining the manner in which sensitivity results are factored into studies.
+Examples are resources that may retire or be added, and transmission projects that may be added, modified, or delayed.
 Sensitivity analysis usually analyzes a limited number of conditions for a limited number of contingencies.

 Modeling Projects with Different In-Service Dates

-In some situations it is necessary to do a study where the year of study is earlier than the in service dates of all the projects that need to be considered in the base case.
-In such situations it is necessary to also include a year of study that is after the in-service-dates of all relevant projects.
+In some situations it is necessary to do a study where the year of study is earlier than the in-service dates of all the projects that need to be considered in the base case.
+In such situations it is necessary to also include a year of study that is after the in-service dates of all relevant projects.